InTimeTecGitHub/offlineTs/README.md

 ```

 ##Sync Service
-This service can be used to synchronize local data with remote server
+Version 2 provides a service can be used to synchronize local data with remote server

 ####Basic Usage
 ```ts